-Which is code to say this – Innovation doesn’t mean you created the next Twitter or Instagram.
-Sometimes it just means you weren’t scared to say the way that we’ve always done it is Bull####, and offer up a new path – no matter how small.
-Whether it gets implemented or not is details.
-Offer up enough ideas, and you’re bound to have some make it through the machine.
+Which is code for this – Innovation doesn’t mean you created the next Twitter or Instagram.
+Sometimes it just means you aren’t scared to say the way that we’ve always done it is bull####, and offer up a new path– no matter how small.
+Whether it gets implemented or not is just details.
+Offer up enough ideas, and you’re bound to have some of them make it through the machine.

 It’s hard to create a culture where people actually want to give you ideas.
 Do you have that type of culture?